 The area covers about two thirds of the Gironde department (only in the south and the sea there are no vines) with an extent of 105 by 130 kilometers and a vineyard of 113,000 hectares.
 The climate of the nearby Atlantic Ocean with the Gulf Stream and the many rivers is very favorable for viticulture.
 Summer is not too dry or hot, autumn is sunny and winter mild and humid.
 The predominantly barren and stony gravel soil causes the vine roots to dig ten meters deep into the ground to find water.
 As a result, both dry and rainy periods can be better overcome.
 The stony soil favors the drainage and also serves as a heat storage.

 There are also significant differences in the grape varieties.
 One often speaks of a typical one Bordeaux blend, but there are different forms.
-On the left side dominate the red wines Cabernet Sauvignon, followed by Merlot and smaller shares of Cabernet Franc and Petit Verdot, The right side is the domain of the Merlot, followed by the white wine varieties Sauvignon Blanc and Sémillon, The two Cabernet varieties contribute to the tannin, the Merlot yields softer wines.
+On the left side dominate the red wines Cabernet Sauvignon, followed by Merlot and smaller proportions of Cabernet Franc and Petit Verdot, The right side is the domain of the Merlot, followed by the white wine varieties Sauvignon Blanc and Sémillon, The two Cabernet varieties contribute to the tannin, the Merlot yields softer wines.
 The three main red varieties account for 90% of the red varieties.
 For white wines, Sémillon is the most important variety at over 50%, followed by Sauvignon Blanc, Colombard.
 Muscadelle and Ugni Blanc ( Trebbiano Toscano ).

 They can be a mixture of approved grapes from the entire region.
 These are Bordeaux (Rouge, Blanc), Bordeaux sec (white wine with residual sugar below 4 g / l), Bordeaux Rosé , Bordeaux Clairet (light red wine) and Crémant de Bordeaux (Sparkling).
 The most successful brand wines under the AC designation Bordeaux are the "Dourthe No. 1 "of Dourthe-Kressmann, the "Sirius" of sickle, the "Michel Lynch" from the Château Lynch-Bages, the "Maître d'Estournel" of the Château Cos d'Estournel as well as the absolute top sellers and worldwide export hits Mouton Cadet from the house Mouton-Rothschild.
 There are over 30 communal appellations from which one can usually expect outstanding qualities: